Tiberius Claudius Maximus: Roman conquest of Dacia (AD 101–106)

 Maximus served in the emperor Trajan's Dacian Wars (101–2 and 105–6).
 It was probably during these that Maximus was promoted by Trajan out of the legionary cavalry, whose role was limited to escort and communications, into the alae, the elite combat cavalry of the Auxilia corps.
 Maximus was gazetted as a duplicarius ("double-pay man"), a junior officer in the regiment Ala II Pannoniorum.
 This move probably resulted in a significant pay-rise for Maximus.

-In AD 106, in the closing stage of the conquest of Dacia, Maximus, serving as an explorator (scout) with his unit, was involved in the pursuit of the defeated Dacian king Decebalus, by then a fugitive with only his personal bodyguard of Dacian noblemen left to him (the rest of the Dacian nobility had surrendered to Trajan).
+In AD 106, in the closing stage of the conquest of Dacia, Maximus, serving as an explorator (scout) with his unit, was involved in the pursuit of the defeated Dacian king Decebalus, by then a fugitive with only his personal bodyguard of Dacian noblemen left to him.
+The rest of the Dacian nobility had surrendered to Trajan.
 It appears that Maximus and his men cornered Decebalus in a mountainous location.

-However, before Maximus could reach him, Decebalus committed suicide by cutting his own throat, an incident shown on Trajan's Column.
+Before Maximus could reach him, Decebalus committed suicide by cutting his own throat, an incident shown on Trajan's Column.
 Maximus severed Decebalus' head and presented it to the emperor Trajan at his campaign-base at Ranisstorum.
 As reward, Trajan decorated Maximus and promoted him to the rank of decurion (leader of a turma), the cavalry equivalent of centurion in the infantry.